Did you purchase any Apple or Beats products in the UK since 31 October 2018?

 • Were you living in the UK when you made the purchase(s)?

 If you are uncertain about your answers to the above, visit the FAQ page.
-If your answer to each question is ‘YES’ then you may be included in the claim – please sign up to ‘Stay up to date’ to ensure that you are notified of all developments in the claim.
+If your answer to each question is ‘YES’ then you may be included in the claim – please sign up to ‘Stay Up To Date’ to ensure that you are notified of all developments in the claim.

 Stay Up To Date

-About Us
+About us

 Hausfeld & Co.
 LLP